reactjs2021redefinesolutionsgmailcom/color-shades-ck-test/README.md

-# Color Shades CK Test Package
+# Color Shades New

-Welcome to the **Color Shades CK Test Package**!
+Welcome to the **Color Shades New**!
 This package allows you to generate various shades of a given color.
 It was adapted from the original code-shades package after resolving some issues to better suit my needs.

 ## Features